 1. Loopholes in border measures

+Three in ten of the imported COVID-19 cases came from sea or aircrew members.
 In early May, the government relaxed travel restrictions on travellers from mainland China, Macau and Taiwan under Cap.
 599C.
 Some quarantine orders were also cancelled if the traveller fulfilled certain criteria which also exposed the city to the risk of imported cases.

 2. Mask not being mandatory